GOSPEL

 The mission of Compass is to invite everyone to find and follow Jesus.
 This course is designed to give you the tools you need to start the journey of following Jesus and inviting others to join you.
+This first article begins with a diagram and words that articulate the core of Jesus' message and following Him over the long haul in life.

 The cross diagram that later appears in this session illustrates the past, present and future aspects of what Jesus did for us.